isabella232/ilt-getting-started-with-puppet-issues/Windows/lab-2.2-Running-Bolt-Commands/README.md

 ## Setup

-You will need two machines to run Bolt on.
-These should be the two machines you installed Bolt on in the previous lab.

-##### **_For the remainder of this lab, you will use the instructions for both Windows and [Linux](../../Linux/lab-2.2-Running-Bolt-Commands).
+**_For the remainder of this lab, you will use the instructions for both Windows and [Linux](../../Linux/lab-2.2-Running-Bolt-Commands).
 Follow both sets of instructions, so you get experience running Bolt on both platforms._**

 ## Steps